up-n-atom/8311/docs/posts/accessing-the-ont.md

 establishing a simple connection construct without requiring traffic to traverse network boundaries.

-This configuration serves as a foundational exercise in core networking principles (a requirement that is reiterated in a [Source NAT] configuration), but it only paints half a picture in a typical SOHO internet setup.
+This configuration serves as a foundational exercise in core networking principles (a requirement that is reiterated in a [SNAT] configuration), but it only paints half a picture in a typical SOHO internet setup.

- [Source NAT]: #source-nat

 === ":material-microsoft: Windows"